josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🗺️_who_iran_sees_as_inside_the_war.md

 - Reuters reporting on the competing Iranian claim of management and control of the strait.

+### Added on 2026-08-20

+- U.S. Department of Justice superseding charges concerning seventeen alleged Mabna Institute members, the historical global victim set, IRGC and other Iranian-client tasking, and the blended employee, contractor and hacker-for-hire structure.
+The charges remain allegations.
+- CISA and partner-agency warning of an active threat to Siemens S7-series PLCs across several critical-infrastructure sectors.
+The advisory does not attribute that active threat to Iran.
+- Reuters reporting that federal officials had still stopped short of formally linking Iran to the recent United States local-water attacks.

 The map should be reviewed whenever:

 - a country authorises new basing;